“So what do you do, really?”

 What I do is eclectic

-When asked what a missionary does, my stress levels begin to rise.
-I begin to rehearse in my mind a way to describe my very eclectic job description.
+When asked what a missionary does, my stress levels will certainly begin to rise.
+I will rehearse in my mind a way to describe my very eclectic job description.
 While I was traveling some years ago, I was in a discussion with a group of well-spoken professionals.
-I felt a bit out of my league when asked, “What exactly does a missionary do?”
-I fumbled some kind of half-baked answer and found a way to excuse myself from the situation.
+I felt out of my league when asked, “What exactly does a missionary do?”
+I fumbled some half-baked answers and found a way to escape the situation.

 After that first disaster of a conversation, I learned to say that I work in “community development” or as a “church planter” when faced with the dreaded “what do you do” question.
 Neither seems to be very impressive alongside other professionals.

-I’m a no-nonsense “do what needs to be done” kind of person.
-It’s not an impressive resumé of skills, but it has worked pretty well for my situation over the years.
+I’m a no-nonsense, “do what needs to be done” person.
+It’s not an impressive resume of skills, but it has worked well for my situation.

-When I really didn’t know what I was doing
+When I didn’t know what I was doing

-My first years in Africa were spent simply learning how to live in a new culture.
-It was a long and difficult process.
+My first years in Africa were spent learning how to live in a new culture.
+It was a long and challenging process.

 We left our home in the USA in June 1987 and landed at our first assignment in Kalemie, Zaire.
-I quickly realized I had a lot to learn before I could be of any help.
-I didn’t know how I was going to survive let alone help anyone.
+I quickly realized I had a lot to learn before making any impact on the people.
+I didn’t know how I would survive, let alone help anyone.
 Because I couldn’t speak with anyone without the help of an interpreter, I needed someone to interpret for me everywhere I went.
 There was much to learn.

-A small piece of wisdom from my grandfather echoed then (and still echoes now) in my ears.
-He said, “If you only understood, that you don’t understand anything, then at least you have understood something.”
+A small piece of wisdom from my grandfather echoed in my ears then (and still echoes now).
+He said, “If you only understood that you don’t understand anything, then at least you have understood something.”
 I took his advice to heart.

 I want a banana

-Language school began with fervor and over the next year or so I carried a Swahili dictionary (Swahili is one many languages spoken in that region) with me wherever I went.
+Language school began with fervor.
+Over the next year or so, I carried a Swahili dictionary with me wherever I went.
 I felt as if I were a complete disaster as a missionary.
 How was I ever going to get anything done?
 I didn’t even know how to ask for a cup of water.

 God blessed me with friends on the ground who were patient with my ignorance.
-They encouraged me to persist in studying the language even though it seemed impossible to learn.
-One day, I bravely went to the market alone hoping to find some bananas.
+They encouraged me to study the language even though it seemed impossible to learn.
+One day, I bravely went to the market alone, hoping to find some bananas.
 The ladies there knew me by then and waited patiently as I stood pondering what to say.
-I thought long and hard and finally said, “Ninataka kitika” translated, “I want a banana.”
+I thought long and hard and finally said, “Ninataka kitika,” which translated to, “I want a banana.”
 I’ll never forget the feeling of victory that day.
 It felt as if I had won the lottery.

 There also came a day when I learned how to make sandwiches.